-During the year ended December 31, 2022, the Company consolidated it shares on the basis of one postconsolidation common share for each three pre-consolidation common shares.
-All shares and per share amounts have been retroactively restated.
+During the year ended December 31, 2023, the Company consolidated it shares on the basis of one post-consolidation common share for each three pre-consolidation common shares.
+All common shares, stock options, warrants, and per share amounts have been retroactively restated.